 In my last article, I outlined the basic asset types that are involved in investing.
-Just as important as knowing the types of assets that are available for you to invest in, is knowing just how much risk you’re willing, able to take and, ultimately, should take.
+Just as important as knowing the types of assets that are available for you to invest in, is knowing how much risk you’re willing, able, and ultimately, should take.
 Of course, you want to keep your portfolio balanced, but there are different investment strategies that can come into play when you know what risks to take for your individual needs.
-So join me as I continue with part two of investment basics where I will explain risk tolerance and give you the opportunity to take a free risk tolerance assessment!
+So join me as I continue with part two of investment basics where I will explain risk tolerance.

 Follow Along With The Financially Simple Podcast!